a family lifestyle blog

 Preschool: Brightwheel (daycare/preschool communications and school check-in app)

-Kindergarten: ClassDojo (communication app), iReady (online program for reading and math), Raz-Kids (online reading practice), See-Saw (submitting video assignments).
+Kindergarten: ClassDojo (communication app), iReady (online assessment for reading and math), Raz-Kids (online reading practice), See-Saw (submitting video assignments).
 I know these platforms are way more defined than this, but these descriptions are a reflection of how we’re specifically assigned to use them.

 Communication apps are a YES for me